pagkly/Zed/Investopedia3/What Is a Listing Agreement.md

 ## Listing Agreements in Financial Markets

-Less commonly, a listing agreement refers to a contract made between a security issuer (e.g., a [public company](https://www.investopedia.com/terms/p/publiccompany.asp)) and the financial [exchange](https://www.investopedia.com/terms/e/exchange.asp) that hosts the issue.
-Examples of exchanges include the [New York Stock Exchange (NYSE)](https://www.investopedia.com/terms/n/nyse.asp), the Tokyo Stock Exchange (TSE), and the London Stock Exchange (LSE).
+Less commonly, a listing agreement refers to a contract made between a security issuer (e.g., a [[public company]](https://www.investopedia.com/terms/p/publiccompany.asp)) and the financial [[exchange]](https://www.investopedia.com/terms/e/exchange.asp) that hosts the issue.
+Examples of exchanges include the [[New York Stock Exchange (NYSE)]](https://www.investopedia.com/terms/n/nyse.asp), the Tokyo Stock Exchange (TSE), and the London Stock Exchange (LSE).